Value Resort Rankings at Disney World

 When it comes to rooms, the Little Mermaid rooms fall short of the newly-redesigned rooms at Pop Century and All Star Movies.
 The Little Mermaid rooms have received a light refresh recently, but nothing on par with Pop Century.
 You can read all of our quibbles with these in our Little Mermaid Room Review.
 Suffice to say, these are minimally decorated, a long walk from the lobby, and way overpriced.

-However, the common areas make Art of Animation winners among families and push it close to the #1 spot.
+However, the common areas make Art of Animation winners among families and elevate it further.
 This is especially true of the Cars wing, which is the best area at any of the Value Resorts.
 The Nemo, Lion King, and Little Mermaid grounds have fun decor and some interesting design touches, but they don’t have the depth of the Cars wing, which feels like a low-budget Radiator Springs.

 Art of Animation also scores points for the Finding Nemo pool, which is the best pool at any Value Resort, and one of the better pools at Walt Disney World (if you don’t mind the noise).
 For a quieter option, the Cars pool is also exceptional, and has a Cozy Cone Motel vibe to it.